 E-mail Garen Corbett

-John Lewis came to CHBRP in January of 2008 as a Principal Analyst.
-A native Texan, Lewis studied at Trinity University in San Antonio before completing a graduate degree in health policy at New York University.
-Lewis has a broad background in health delivery and health policy, having experience at local, state, and national levels.
+John Lewis, MPA came to CHBRP in January of 2008 as a Principal Analyst.
+A native Texan, John studied at Trinity University in San Antonio before completing a graduate degree in health policy at New York University.
+John has a broad background in health delivery and health policy, having experience at local, state, and national levels.
 He has worked in hospitals, at a university, for a state government, and with a large, health-related, voluntary society.
-In the early 1990s, Lewis worked at Bellevue Hospital Center before managing AIDS programs at a hospital in the South Bronx.
+In the early 1990s, John worked at Bellevue Hospital Center before managing AIDS programs at a hospital in the South Bronx.
 He directed an inpatient HIV testing service and oversaw other, grant-funded efforts.
-In 1999, Lewis left New York for a planning position with the American Cancer Society's National Home Office.
+In 1999, John left New York for a planning position with the American Cancer Society's National Home Office.
 In Oakland and Denver, he supported development of clinical goals for two of the Society's multi-state regions.
 In 2003, he began work with the Francis J. Curry National Tuberculosis Center, a training and education program.
 Based in San Francisco, he led a multi-agency planning effort for stakeholders from across the country.
-Prior to coming to CHBRP, Lewis also worked with the Immunization Branch of the California Department of Health Services, leading multi-party, state-wide immunization campaigns.
+Prior to coming to CHBRP, John also worked with the Immunization Branch of the California Department of Health Services, leading multi-party, state-wide immunization campaigns.

 E-mail John Lewis

-Karla Wood is the Program Specialist with the California Health Benefits Review Program (CHBRP).
-Wood comes most recently from UC Berkeley where she served as an Admissions Advisor at the School of Social Welfare.
+Karla Wood is a Program Specialist with CHBRP.
+Karla comes most recently from UC Berkeley where she served as an Admissions Advisor at the School of Social Welfare.
 Before that she was a Program Analyst for Florida's Agency for Health Care Administration.
 She also served as a VISTA volunteer in Oakland.
-Wood has a Bachelor's of Science in Social Work from Florida State University.
+Karla has a Bachelor's of Science in Social Work from Florida State University.

 E-mail Karla Wood